“You can control your performance but not the result of an audition or a competition.”

 Sure, winning is nice.
 But if you prepare thoroughly and perform as well as you can, you have succeeded, even if no prize comes your way.

 Similarly, if you underperform because some feature of your preparation was inadequate, you also benefit because competing teaches you things that you weren’t able to learn otherwise.
-You can then upgrade your practice habits and your performance skills in response.
+You can then upgrade your practice habits and performance skills in response.

 Either way, your participation fuels your growth.